Quantifying the Uncertainty of Foundation Models with Singular Value Ensembles: Conclusion

 We presented SV-Ensemble, a parameter-efficient method for uncertainty quantification in foundation models.
 By decomposing pretrained weights via SVD and training only per-member singular values while sharing singular vectors, our approach creates diverse ensemble members with minimal overhead.
 Our experiments across NLP, vision, OOD detection, and robustness benchmarks demonstrate that SV-Ensemble achieves calibration comparable to or superior to that of deep ensembles and existing implicit ensemble methods, while being significantly more parameter-efficient.
 Validated across model scales with 22M to 7B parameters, we establish SV-Ensemble as a strong baseline for uncertainty quantification in foundation models, particularly suited to resource-constrained applications that require both reliable uncertainty estimates and computational efficiency.
 As foundation models continue to improve, strong priors from large-scale pretraining can solve diverse downstream tasks with minimal adaptation.
 SV-Ensemble leverages this by preserving representations encoded in shared singular vectors while introducing diversity through lightweight singular value adjustments.

-\textbf{Limitations.} Although SVE reduces parameter overhead, inference still requires multiple forward passes, so FLOPs remain comparable to deep ensembles.
-This is a general limitation of implicit ensemble methods, not specific to our approach.
-We tested only certain models and datasets, and effectiveness may vary across architectures and tasks.
-Additionally, integration with 4/8-bit quantized networks is not straightforward because de-quantization is required.
+\textbf{Limitations.} Although SVE substantially reduces the number of trainable parameters, inference still requires one forward pass per ensemble member, so its FLOPs remain comparable to deep ensembles; this is a general property of implicit ensemble methods rather than a limitation specific to SVE.
+Integration with 4/8-bit-quantized backbones is also not straightforward, since dequantization is required before computing the SVD.
+Finally, because SVE preserves the pretrained singular-vector basis and only rescales existing directions, it can inherit biases or spurious correlations encoded in the backbone.
+Our evaluation covers a limited set of models and datasets, and effectiveness may vary across other architectures and tasks.

 \textbf{Future Work.} A promising direction is compressing implicit ensembles into a single network via knowledge distillation, preserving calibrated uncertainty estimates while reducing inference time and memory to that of a single forward pass.
 Another avenue worth exploring is combining SV-Ensemble with LoRA-Ensemble, since both methods achieve top performance in complementary settings: SV-Ensemble excels in calibration and parameter efficiency, while LoRA-Ensemble provides additional expressivity for complex tasks.
 A hybrid approach that leverages singular value diversity alongside low-rank adaptation could potentially capture the benefits of both methods.